Security and Guarding Services Industry Authority

-Objectives and Background
+Objectives and Background of Recognition Scheme

 The Recognition Scheme aims to provide the public with information on the basic security training courses that meet the standards recognised by the Security and Guarding Services Industry Authority (the Authority) and are available from the market.
 Those who may benefit from the Scheme include security companies which need to train their staff through external sources, building management bodies such as Owners' Corporations and Mutual Aid Committees which wish to send their guards for proper training, and the general public who seek such training for personal enhancement.

 Through giving recognition, it is hoped that the training organizations and security companies providing such external courses could be encouraged to improve standards, thereby helping to enhance the quality of security services.
 Participation in the Scheme is voluntary.

-Taking over of the Recognition Scheme by the Security Services Training Board (SSTB) of the
+Taking over of the Recognition Scheme by the Security Services Training Board (SSTB) of the Vocational Training Council (VTC)

 a.
 Exemption of basic training